DomJob/phabricator/README.md

 This is a dockerfile for running Phabricator on a lighttpd, mysql and php7.2-fpm stack.

+It is meant to be a lightweight and easy to setup container as well as to backup and keep up to date.
+Advanced functionalities like extensions/repos are not supported directly.
+You probably wouldn't want to use this for a big company.

 ## Setting up

 **Step 1**: Clone this repo